SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-I'm a full stack software developer with a focus on writing business logic (back end code) using Java, Python and NodeJS.
+I'm a full stack software developer with experience in creating full stack, full CRUD web applications.

 ## 🌐 Socials: